Oruku-Ososo/QC-fastq-file-/README.md

 # QC-fastq-file(s)
-This respo shows how to quality-check fastq file(s) from Miseq HTS data using FASTQC and combining the output(s) into a single file for easy visualization, using  MULTIQC.
+This respo shows how to quality-check fastq file(s) from Illumina Miseq HTS data using FASTQC and combining the output(s) into a single file for easy visualization, using  MULTIQC.